Changelog

 some documentation fixes, including corrections for the docs of the

-error generation helper functions (expectedError
+CharParsererror generation helper functions (expectedErroretc.)

 Version 0.5.1, 2008‒01‒20